On the Complexity of Winner Determination and Strategic Control in Conditional Approval Voting: Formal Background

-Finally, even though there is a similarity between CP-nets and conditional ballots, Barrot and Lang [\citeyear{BL16}] highlighted that they induce different semantics and are incomparable.

-\paragraph{Voting rule.} In this work, we study a generalization of the classic Minisum solution in the context of conditional approval voting.
-We refer to this rule as {\textit{Conditional Minisum}} (\textsc{cms}), and it outputs the outcome that minimizes the total number of dissatisfactions over all voters ($wm\overline{c}$ for the profile presented in Example \ref{example:ex1}).
-Formally, the algorithmic problem that our work deals with is as follows.
+The rule that our work deals with is {\textit{Conditional Minisum}} (\textsc{cms}) and outputs the outcome that minimizes the total number of disagreements over all voters.
+To simplify notation, we will use \textsc{cms} to refer both to the voting rule and to the related algorithmic problem; the exact meaning will always be clear from the context.
+Formally, the algorithmic problem that we study is as follows.

+For Example \ref{example:ex1}, we can see that the Conditional Minisum solution would prescribe to the authors to work more for new results, to split their work into two submissions, and not to invite a new co-author, which corresponds to the outcome $\{wm\overline{c}\}$.

+If the global dependency graph of an instance is empty, i.e., $\Delta_i=0$ for every voter $i$, then the election degenerates to Unconditional Minisum which is simply the classic Minisum rule in approval voting over multiple independent issues.

+Finally, in the following sections, we will extensively make use of the \textit{treewidth of a graph} $G$, denoted as $tw(G)$ \cite{RS86}.
+The treewidth of graphs is defined in terms of tree decompositions.
+A tree decomposition of a graph $G=(N,E)$ consists of a collection of $t$ subsets of $N$, called bags, $\{X_1, X_2, \dots, X_t\}$, and a tree $T$, whose node set is the set of bags, such that, $\cup_{i\in [t]}X_i=N,$, for every edge of $E$ there is a bag in $\{X_i: i\in [t]\}$ containing both its endpoints, and for every vertex of $N$ the set of bags containing it induces a connected subtree of $T$.
+The width of a tree decomposition is the size of the largest bag minus one, i.e., $\max_{i\in [t]} |X_i| -1$, and the treewidth of a graph $G$ is the minimum width among all possible tree decompositions of $G$.